sahglie/sahglie.github.io/_posts/2023-01-03-clearing-postgres-locks.md

 waitstart          |
 {% endhighlight %}

-Among other things, we can see that the pid of the process that initiated this lock.
-In this case: 28843
+Among other things, we can see the pid of the process that initiated this lock: 28843

 ### Stop the Process
 {% highlight sql %}